-In September 1945 Father Roger Aull opened a unique medical clinic called the Tombstone Medical Center.
-It specialized in a breathing technique.
+In September 1945 Father Roger Aull opened a unique medical clinic called Tombstone Medical Center.
+Specializing in a breathing technique.
 He developed it from an invention by Ray Morrison of Barstow California.

-Aull used Morrison's device to treat people with respiratory and joint problems.
-Called the Halox Therapeutic Generator.
+Aull used Morrison’s device, the Halox Therapeutic Generator, for treating people with respiratory and joint problems.
 Not authorized by medical science.
 But patients championed it!
-They came to town from every U.S. state, and multiple countries.
+Coming to town from every U.S. state, and multiple countries.

 The Center gave new life to Tombstone.
 Some eager locals formed Greater Tombstone Inc., buying shares in Tombstone Medical Center.
 Their idea: market Tombstone as a health capital.
 For its mild, dry climate.

-Beginning in 1946, many new businesses opened.
+Beginning 1946, new businesses opened.
 More people moved to town, bought homes.
 Everything buzzed along for a few years.
-Then one event halted Tombstone's health capital.
-Father Aull died from a heart attack on August 11, 1948.
-At 64 years old.
+Then one event halted Tombstone’s health capital.
+Father Aull, 64 years old, died from a heart attack, August 11, 1948.
 His clinic closed soon afterwards.